sugarkube/sugarkube/examples/vars/README.md

 `jenkins.client1.com` and once at `jenkins.client2.com`.

 ## Directory structure
-The files in this directory are hierarchically merged and pass through to kapps during installation.
+The files in this directory are hierarchically merged and passed through to kapps during installation.
 Sugarkube will look for directories related to the target cluster, and will merge variables following the following rules: